bioRgeo/bioregion/README.md

 ## 1 Install

-THe package `bioRgeo` can be installed with the following command line in R session:
+The package `bioRgeo` can be installed with the following command line in R session:

 ``` r
 devtools::install_github("bioRgeo/bioRgeo", build_vignettes = TRUE)